An attempt to answer the common question:

 OK, now that we have the background behind us, it’s time to look at the various media ingredients that are commonly available, and their specific properties.

-One of the more common media ingredients - used alone or in blends - is fir bark.
-Good quality bark is getting harder and harder to find, but the stuff that is available is typically steamed to extract the resins that could be toxic to your plants.
-The removal of that resin increases the water-holding capacity of the bark, but also shortens the life of it.
-The irregular shape of the pieces of bark can lead to excess packing, which may reduce the airflow to the root system.
-Fine grade is often used for small seedlings, and the coarser grades for large plants.
-Before using bark, water it with boiling water to facilitate wetting, then let it cool.
+One of the more common media ingredients – used alone or in blends – is bark.
+The irregular shape of the pieces of bark can lead to excess packing, which may reduce the airflow to the root system, so consider going a little on the “coarse” side.
+Finer grades are often used for small seedlings, and the coarser grades for large plants.
+Orchiata bark is a superior brand, offering some significant advantages over others.
+Before using most bark products on the market, they need to be soaked overnight; for Orchiata, do not soak it, but water it lightly with boiling water to facilitate wetting, then let it cool.

 Coconut husk chips (CHC), made from the pithy covering outside of the spherical, hard coconut shell, is gaining popularity as a replacement for fir bark.
 It is readily available, relatively cheap, and wets and rewets better than bark.
-It also tends to be more regular in shape - chunks or cubes as opposed to coarse flakes - so facilitates better air flow throughout the root mass.
+It also tends to be more regular in shape – chunks or cubes as opposed to coarse flakes – so facilitates better air flow throughout the root mass.
 CHC holds a lot more water than bark, so keep that in mind when using it.
-It lasts considerably longer than bark as well, often going three years before decomposition becomes an issue, as opposed to a year for bark.
+It lasts longer than fir bark, but not as long as Orchiata bark.
 A word of warning: despite claims otherwise, most CHC has a fairly high salt content when you get it, so it pays to soak and rinse it several times prior to use.

 Coconut husk fiber is the wiry result of stripping and shredding the interior of the coconut husk, rather than chipping it.
 It is springy and flexible, and is often matted to form liners to hanging baskets, but it can also be use straight as a medium for plants that really like to dry out fast.
 If fairly tightly compressed, water will stay in pockets in the mass for a longer time period.